Teaching and Learning

 Music and the Arts

 Our Music program caters for all students and is based on a very hands-on learning approach with a strong focus on singing and access to a wide range of instruments.
 Students in Years 3 - 6 are invited to join the Choir and perform on several occasions throughout the year.
-Selected Year 5 and 6 students are also offered an opportunity to learn clarinet, flute or guitar through the School of Instrumental Music program.
-Prescribed aptitude tests are carried out in Year 4 to identify these students.
+Selected Year 3,4,5,6 students are also offered an opportunity to learn clarinet, violin or guitar through the Instrumental Music School Services program.
+Prescribed aptitude tests are carried out in Year 2 to identify these students.
 Our Visual Art program is run by a specialist teacher.
 Many of our students go on to be selected for the Gifted and Talented Program (Visual Arts) at Kalamunda Senior High School.

 Year 6 student committees assist younger students with lunch time activities and mentoring to play fairly.